An honours degree or equivalent in a health or health-related discipline.

 Months of entry

-This course is for doctors, nurses, allied health professionals and pharmacists who are involved in diabetes care.
-It aims to develop the scientific basis for improvement in diabetes clinical practice and public health using robust epidemiological, laboratory and social science methodologies.
+This course is for doctors, nurses, allied health professionals and pharmacists with an interest in diabetes care.
+It aims to develop the scientific basis for improvement in diabetes clinical practice and public health using robust epidemiological, evidence based and social science methodologies.